 Organizing!
 It looks simple, but it’s not as easy as one would think.

-You know when you are good at something, but you never think of why you are good at it and the systems that you use?
+You know that feeling you get when you are good at something, but when someone’s asks. you how you do it, you can never think of the systems that you use ?

-It helps when we got the room, closets, square footage, light and airy home to do it.
+It helps when one’s got the room, closets, square footage, and light and airy home to do it, too.

-But we owe it to any home in which we live to be at neat and organized.
+But we owe it to any home in which we live to be as neat and organized as possible.
+I actually always appreciate smaller spaces that are beautifully organized.

 1. Label your sections

-When it comes to pantry organization you want to label the different shelves, sections, and areas that you use.
+When it comes to pantry organization you want to label the different shelves, sections, and areas.

 Think breakfast, snacks, dessert, baking, dinner, condiments.

 Create little areas for each of these food items.
-So if you like to snack and buy chips and nuts for that and granola bars.
-Put those in the same area.
+For example create a snack section.
+If buy chips, nuts and granola bars, create a designated snack section.
+Put those items all in the same area.

 If you like to buy drinks and juices keep those all together in there.